+First of all – you can learn how to overcome post-wedding depression.
 After all the excitement and fun, as well as the stress and planning are over, you can sometimes feel a little lost or empty.
 You’ve likely spent a lot of time, effort and money on this wedding and when it draws to a close, even if it lived up to expectations, it can be saddening because it’s over.
 This is a completely normal feeling to have and you’re not alone.
 However, it’s best to start tackling these feelings head-on rather than letting them fester.
-And remember, you can overcome the post-wedding depression.
-Nothing is impossible.
+And remember – nothing is impossible.

 To mitigate the emotional roller-coaster later on, be sure to immerse yourself fully in your wedding weekend.
 Enjoy everything that your planning and dedication has led up to.
 Have fun at your party.
 Taste all the food and appetizers.
 Dance with your new husband and relatives and friends you don’t see often.
 Sample all of your signature drinks.
 Don’t take anything too seriously and ignore details like a fallen streamer or misplaced flower arrangement.
 Nothing is perfect, but that isn’t a prerequisite for fun.